awslabs/aws-sdk-python/dev-guide/simple-app.md

 This imports the following from the Bedrock client:

-1. `BedrockRuntime`, which is the class representing the Amazon Bedrock Runtime client\.
+1. `BedrockRuntime`, which is the class representing the Amazon Bedrock Runtime client.

-1. The `ConverseInput` class, which is used to specify the input values when calling the client's `converse()` function\.
+1. The `ConverseInput` class, which is used to specify the input values when calling the client's `converse()` function.

 The following are imported from the service's models:

-1. The `Message` class, which describes the contents of a single message sent between the application and Amazon Bedrock Runtime\.
+1. The `Message` class, which describes the contents of a single message sent between the application and Amazon Bedrock Runtime.

-1. The `ContentBlockText` class, which describes a block of a message's textual content\.
+1. The `ContentBlockText` class, which describes a block of a message's textual content.

-1. The `StopReason` type, which is an enum of values defining the reason why the Amazon Bedrock Runtime service stopped sending data back to the application\.
+1. The `StopReason` type, which is an enum of values defining the reason why the Amazon Bedrock Runtime service stopped sending data back to the application.

-The `Config` type is imported\.
-This is used to specify settings when creating a Amazon Bedrock Runtime client\.
+The `Config` type is imported.
+This is used to specify settings when creating a Amazon Bedrock Runtime client.

-From Smithy, the `EnvironmentCredentialsResolver` class is imported\.
-This is a credential resolver that uses the standard AWS environment variables to specify [access keys in environment variables](https://docs.aws.amazon.com/sdkref/latest/guide/access-users.html)\.
+From Smithy, the `EnvironmentCredentialsResolver` class is imported.
+This is a credential resolver that uses the standard AWS environment variables to specify [access keys in environment variables](https://docs.aws.amazon.com/sdkref/latest/guide/access-users.html).

-Also imported is the `asyncio` package, which is used to manage the asynchronous I/O used by the application\.
+Also imported is the `asyncio` package, which is used to manage the asynchronous I/O used by the application.

 ## Creating the Amazon Bedrock Runtime client<a name="simple-app-create-client"></a>

-To create the Amazon Bedrock Runtime client, create a `BedrockRuntime` instance using a `Config` object providing the AWS Region to use\.
-In this example, a credentials identity resolver is provided that uses the standard AWS [access keys in environment variables](https://docs.aws.amazon.com/sdkref/latest/guide/access-users.html) are used to specify credentials\.
+To create the Amazon Bedrock Runtime client, create a `BedrockRuntime` instance using a `Config` object providing the AWS Region to use.
+In this example, a credentials identity resolver is provided that uses the standard AWS [access keys in environment variables](https://docs.aws.amazon.com/sdkref/latest/guide/access-users.html) are used to specify credentials.

 ```
 def get_service_client():